 Automatically size the iframe to fit content (Optional)

 Bókun's booking engines are platform independent and responsive.
 If you want to override the default size for iframes, you can do so.
 This is an advanced feature.

-When you have set the parameters for the widget.
-Click The Generate embed code button to the right of the settings pane.
+After you have set the parameters for the widget, click the Generate embed code button to the right of the settings pane.
 The Embed code appears in the box below the button.
 This is the code you should copy and paste where the booking engine is supposed to be located on your website.

-To preview the widget before you embed it to your website you click the preview button below the code.
+To preview the widget before you embed it to your website, click the Preview button below the code.

 - How to add credit cart payment option to my online booking engine?
 My booking engine says "No payment provider has been configured for this booking channel"

 - How to create and edit Time selector widget

 - How to set my booking engine to show a drop-down list of products vs. just showing one product?

 - Do I have to take payment from my customers when they book?
 Can I just ask my customers to pay on arrival?